A Unified Bregman Alternating Minimization Algorithm for Generalized DC Programming with Application to Imaging Data: Preliminaries

 holds for any $ x \in \left\{ y\in \RR^n\;|\; \dist (y,\Gamma) <\varepsilon \right\} \cap \left\{ y \in \RR^n\;|\; f(\widehat{x}) < f(y) < f(\widehat{x}) + \zeta\right\}.$ \end{lemma}

 Interestingly, it is well documented in \cite{BDL07,BDLS07,BST14} that a broad class of real-world optimization problems satisfy the K{\L} property, since most of them have semi-algebraic objective functions or semi-algebraic constraint sets.
-Therefore, we can check that all problems under experiments in Section \ref{Sec:Exp} are well defined in the sense of K{\L} property.
+Therefore, by the semi-algebraic family \cite[Example 2]{BST14}, we can see that all problems in Section \ref{Sec:Exp} satisfy the K{\L} property.